Adrianjewell91/duet-/README.md

 The online piano is a collecton of samples that I made myself from Garageband.
 Originally I used web audio api, but then chose sampling. you can see the progression in the git history.

+Special thx to Benjamin Pritchard / Kundalini Software for some piano rendering code.

 ## 2. <a name="grid"></a>Web Socket Backend

 Structurally, the app uses a websocket server to host the session.
 Each piano key is one websocket connection.